Horse64/old-core.horse64.org/docs/Specification/Horse64 Grammar.md

 **Important correctness note:** this grammar is manually maintained, and might not always match the actual parser which you can find in the [horsec source code](../Contributing.md#corehorse64org-package) in the file `horse64/compiler/astparser.c`.
-It is intended that it matches as close as possible, therefore please [report an issue](
+It is intended to match as closely as possible, therefore please [report an issue](
     ../Contributing.md#report-bugs
 ) if you observe any difference in the wild.